ericx1907/til/git/deleting_local_and_remote_branch.md

                                |
 commit 1 <--- commit 2 <--- commit 3
 </pre>
-Second scenario is when the branch is not up to date with the main branch (with unmerged changed):
+Second scenario is when the target branch is not up to date with the main branch (with unmerged changed):
 <pre>
                main
                  |